Wahya Circle

 (Ee-in-ghana)

-It is said, Eingana holds a sinew that is attached to every living thing.
+It is said, Eingana holds a energetic sinew that is attached to every living thing.
 And, if She lets go of one single sinew, the attached creature dies.
-To Reverend Richoz, this is the Golden Thread that is found in other cultures and a belief that is held close to her.
+To Reverend Richoz, this is the same concept as the Golden Thread that is found in other cultures and a belief that is held close to her.

 The people of the oldest continuing culture on the face of Earth appears to be the Australian natives.
 The tribes have named Eingana as the Mother Creator, Maker of all Water, land, animals, and kangaroos, This huge Snake-Goddess still lives, they say, in the ocean, rising up occasionally to create yet even more life and raise land.